mkanoria/freeCodeCamp/guide/english/python/functions/index.md

 Functions are blocks of code that can be reused simply by calling the function.
 This enables simple, elegant code reuse without explicitly re-writing sections of code.
 This makes code both more readable, makes for easier debugging, and limits typing errors.

+For example, let's say you have to check if a number is a prime n times.
+It's a better idea to use a function that you can call every time you need rather than writing the same code n times.
+It makes the code easier to read and debug.

 Functions in Python are created using the `def` keyword, followed by a function name and function parameters inside parentheses.

 A function always returns a value,The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.